Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: Faculty of Sciences

-Abstract: The goal of this project is to offer these students the opportunity to gain hands-on scientific experience, working closely with researchers, by accompanying them on a daily basis during the SEZAM oceanographic expedition off the coast of Mozambique.
-In addition to actively participating in scientific shifts, the students will be tasked with organizing scientific seminars, providing reports on daily scientific activities, and preparing summaries of the methods and tools used on board.
+Abstract: The goal of this project is to offer these students the opportunity to gain real-world scientific experience, working closely with researchers, by accompanying them on a daily basis during the SEZAM oceanographic expedition off the coast of Mozambique.
+In addition to actively participating in scientific shifts, the students will be tasked with organizing scientific seminars, reporting on daily scientific activities, and preparing summaries of the methods and tools used on board.
 These outputs will be used to create communication materials (blog, posters) and to promote the work being conducted.

 Computer Lab